SDN-SYN PoW: Adaptive Ingress-Aware Defense with Non-Interactive PoW Against Volumetric SYN Floods: SDN-SYN PoW Design and Implementation

-The nonce must reside in a TCP header field that is modifiable without violating semantics.
+\paragraph{Nonce Encoding.} The nonce must reside in a TCP header field modifiable without violating semantics.
 We consider the 32-bit Sequence Number (whose ISN must be unpredictable) and the 32-bit Acknowledgment Number (unused in SYNs and typically zero); we adopt the latter to encode the nonce, simplifying implementation without interacting with kernel connection state.